 It provides access to HTML and CSS, you can customize the page layout, use different content types, duplicate pages easily, access Google fonts, supports custom color palettes, and more.
 You can get granular with the editing by adjusting things like padding, individual element colors, and importing images directly through an Integration with Unsplash.

-Wix – This platform comes right out the gate with a powerful drag and drops editor.
+This platform comes right out the gate with powerful drag-and-drop editor.
 You can choose elements from the customization menu and place them within sections of the page.
 It doesn’t have as much flexibility as some platforms when it comes to placing elements but it will make sure your websites always have a decent layout.

 If you’re not keen on building a website from scratch, you can use its AI called Wix ADI to launch the main design of your site then it can be tweaked to meet your needs.
 Like Squarespace, you have access to the HTML and CSS of your site.